-In the later half of the 17th century, it appears this phrase first started out simply as "a pill to swallow," and then afterwards the adjectives hard and bitter were added to the front of it.
+In the later half of the 17th century, it appears this phrase first started out simply as "a pill to swallow," and then afterwards the adjectives "hard" and "bitter" were added to the front of it.
 For example, an English poet from the 17th century, John Dryden, published a work of his in 1668 called Essay of Dramatic Peosy.
-He wrote down the expression without the words hard or bitter preceding it:
+He wrote down the expression without those adjectives:

 "We cannot read a verse of Cleveland's without making a face at it, as if every word were a Pill to

 swallow: he gives us many times a hard Nut to break our Teeth, without a Kernal for our pains."